Blazemeter/taurus/site/dat/docs/Locust.md

 Locust package is not installed automatically by Taurus, please install it manually: `pip install locustio`

 Make note that for Locust `iterations` option means quantity of requests, not cycles of scenario (as the last can contains more than one request).
-Next load profile settings has no effect for this executor: `throughput` and `steps`
+Following load profile settings has no effect for this executor: `throughput` and `steps`

 Taurus appends `PYTHONPATH` with path to artifacts directory and current working directory.
 Make sure you have no module name clashes (for example, don't name your locustfile as `locust.py`).